Dinoosauro/pdf-pointer/README.md

 Your PDFs stays always on your device.
-The only external connections made by PDFPointer are to Google Fonts' servers (and YouTube if you enable a YouTube video for background content), but no data is shared with them.
+The only external connections made by PDFPointer are to Google Fonts' servers (and YouTube if you enable a YouTube video for background content) and to JSDelivr to download a library (heic2any) if HEIC decoding is necessary, but no data is shared with them.